-As a novice user, I want to see a vertical list of Categories that contain Sub-Categories and/or Activities.
-The Categories are arranged in an accordion control, and the first Category is open, with all of the rest closed.
+As a novice user, I want to see a list of Categories that contain Sub-Categories and/or Activities.

+Implementation Notes: The Categories are arranged in a vertical accordion control, and the first Category is open, with all of the rest closed.

-As a novice user, I want to click on a Category and see all of the Sub-Categories and all of the Activities under the Sub-Categories, and collapse the rest of the Categories.
+As a novice user, I want to see all of the Sub-Categories under a Category and all of the Activities under these Sub-Categories.

+Implementation Notes: I do this by clicking on a Category.
+The accordion control collapses the rest of the Categories.
+All Sub-Categories are automatically open (there is no way to “close” a Sub-Category to hide its Activities).

-As a novice user, I want to scroll through the vertical list of Categories.
+As a novice user, I want to scroll through the list of Categories.

-As a novice user, I want to drag a Category from the Gallery to the Organizer and see it appear with all of its Sub-Categories and Activities in the Organizer.
+As a novice user, I want to “install” a Category from the Gallery.

+Implementation Notes: I do this by dragging a Category from the Activity Gallery to the Organizer and see it appear with all of its Sub-Categories and Activities in the Organizer.

-As a novice user, I want to drag a Sub-Category from the Gallery to the Organizer and see it (along with all of its Activities) appear under the currently open Category (in the place it was dropped).
+As a novice user, I want to “install” a Sub-Category from the Gallery.

+Implementation Notes: I do this by dragging a Sub-Category from the Gallery to the Organizer and see it (along with all of its Activities) appear under the currently open Category (in the place it was dropped).

-As a novice user, I want to drag an Activity from the Gallery to the Organizer and see it appear under the currently open Category under the Sub-Category and in the place it was dropped.
+As a novice user, I want to “install” an Activity from the Gallery.

+Implementation Notes: I do this by dragging an Activity from the Gallery to the Organizer and see it appear under the currently open Category under the Sub-Category and in the place it was dropped.

+As an intermediate user, I want to see the Categories, Sub-Categories, and Activities I’ve saved to my own Gallery.

+Implementation Notes: I do this by clicking on the “My Activities” tab of the Activity Gallery pane to show content (Categories, Activities) that I “saved to Gallery”.

-As an intermediate user, I want to click on the “User-Defined” tab of the Activity Gallery pane to show user-generated content (Categories, Sub-Categories, Activities).
-These items display the member’s name and the number of times the content was dragged.
+As an intermediate user, I want to view and select from the Community’s Categories, Sub-Categories, and Activities.

+Implementation Notes: I do this by clicking on the “Community” tab of the Activity Gallery pane to show user-generated content (Categories, Sub-Categories, Activities).

+Implementation Notes: These items display the member’s name and the number of times the content was dragged.
 These items are ranked by the popularity (number of drags).
 I can click on the “TwoStep” tab to go back to seeing the system-defined Categories.

+As an intermediate user, I want to search the Gallery for content.

+Implementation Notes: I do this typing in the search box in the Gallery pane to filter the Gallery content to matches on a full-text index of each word of a Category, Sub-Category, or Activity name.

 Non-MVP

+As an intermediate user, I want to “install” a Sub-Category or Activity from the Gallery into a Category other than the currently active Category.

-As an intermediate user, I want to drag a Sub-Category or Activity from the Gallery and hover for one second over a Category to open that Category (and close the currently open Category), so I can drop a Sub-Category or Activity into a different Category than the one that is currently open.
+Implementation Notes: I do this by dragging the Sub-Category or Activity from the Gallery to the Organizer, hovering for one second over a non-active Category to open that Category (and close the currently open Category), so I can drop a Sub-Category or Activity into a different Category than the one that is currently open.

-As an intermediate user, I can type in the search box in the Gallery pane to filter the Gallery content to matches on a full-text index of each word of a Category, Sub-Category, or Activity name.

 Organizer